critocrito/sugarcube/README.md

 - `count-imports.js` :: Count the usage of a dependency in the SuagrCube code base.
 The program takes the name of the dependency as it's arguments and prints a count of the imports, e.g. `./scripts/count-imports lodash/fp`.
+This script is currently not working.
+- `make-docs.js` :: Generate the documentation from the different packages and place them in the `docs` directory.